Guests exploring Knossos Palace ruins with frescoes and columns in Crete.

 What to bring

-• If you plan to use the audio guide app, bring your own headphones for easier listening while you walk around the ruins.
+• If using the audio guide app, it's advisable to carry your own headphones for more comfortable listening as you explore the ruins.

-• A hat, sunglasses, and plenty of sunscreen are essential, especially in summer, since there is almost no shade across the Palace grounds.
+• Wear a hat, sunglasses, and apply ample sunscreen in summer because there is minimal shade throughout the Palace grounds.

-• Carry a reusable water bottle to stay hydrated during your visit, as there are no water refill stations inside the site.
+A reusable water bottle will help you stay hydrated as no refill stations are available inside the site.

 What's not allowed